LarschLab/social_imaging_scripts/docs/confocal_manual_prematch_status.md

 ## Current Implementation (2025‑10‑20)

 - `_build_prematch_affine` now:
-  - Still **adds +90°** to the GUI rotation (we have not removed this hack yet).
+  - Still **adds +90°** to the GUI rotation (legacy hack; see open questions below).
-  - Computes translation by following the GUI pipeline: rescale, pad, rotate about the canvas centre, apply the stored translation, remove anatomy padding, then convert the resulting pixel transform to physical space.
-This replaced the previous `[x, -y]` shortcut.
+  - Translates so that the confocal centre coincides with the anatomy centre, then applies the rotation about that shared centre (implemented as `T_anat @ R @ T_conf⁻¹`).
+No GUI X/Y translation is currently applied.
-- The QC image path in `register_confocal_to_anatomy` uses the same affine that is sent to FireANTs (no axis swaps, only a clean matrix inverse), so QC overlays match the FireANTs seed exactly.
+- The QC resample uses the same 4×4 affine (converted via a homogeneous voxel transform), so the overlay now shows the rotated confocal centred inside the anatomy volume—matching exactly what FireANTs receives.

 ## What Works

-- Rotation in the current QC screenshots matches the GUI (the “diamond” overlay has the same orientation as the manual prematch).
-- Translation now comes directly from the GUI transform instead of the empirical `[x, -y]` sign flip, so the centre mapping log is consistent with the GUI to first order.
-- QC plots and FireANTs now see the *same* affine, making QC a reliable diagnostic again.
+- QC overlays finally mirror the manual prematch seed: the confocal block is centred in X/Y/Z and rotated as seen in the GUI.
+- FireANTs seeds from the same affine used to draw the QC plot, so debugging the seed is now straightforward.
+- Verbose logging reports the GUI angle, applied angle, confocal/anatomy centres, and the mapped centre as a sanity check.

-## What Still Fails
+## What Still Fails / Open Questions

-- The **+90° rotation bias** remains: we are still implicitly assuming a 90° mismatch between the GUI and FireANTs coordinate frames.
-The latest QC overlay shows rotation visually correct; however, this is due to the GUI value + our +90° offset.
-We need to confirm the actual coordinate conventions and remove this hack entirely.
-- Translation is still off by a few microns in real datasets (see L395_f11).
-The derived translation is closer but still differs slightly from what the user expected.
-- SITK/SciPy conversions can still be confusing.
-Small mistakes (swapping axes or using the wrong inverse) reintroduce 90°/180° flips.
-We need a cleaner utility to map FireANTs affines to array transforms.
+1. **Rotation bias** – We still rely on the empirical `+90°` offset.
+We need to trace the GUI vs FireANTs coordinate conventions so that we can remove the hack and trust the GUI angle verbatim.
+2. **Optional GUI translations** – At the moment we ignore the GUI’s XY translation sliders.
+Once rotation is finalised we can reintroduce the GUI translation path (or formally decide to leave it at zero and document the behaviour).
+3. **Unit tests** – Codify the synthetic checks (centres/basis points) so regressions are caught automatically.
+4. **Documentation refresh** – Update this note once the rotation bias is gone and the translation story is final; keep the link in `imagingPipelineAgentInstruct.txt` current.

 ## Lessons Learned